octokit/plugin-paginate-graphql.js/README.md

 ## `octokit.graphql.paginate()`

-The `paginateGraphql` plugin adds a new `octokit.graphql.paginate()` method which accepts a query with a single `$cursor` variable that is used to paginate.
+The `paginateGraphQL` plugin adds a new `octokit.graphql.paginate()` method which accepts a query with a single `$cursor` variable that is used to paginate.

 The query gets passed over to the `octokit.graphql()`-function.
 The response is then scanned for the required `pageInfo`-object.
 If `hasNextPage` is `true`, it will automatically use the `endCursor` to execute the next query until `hasNextPage` is `false`.